-> The Assessment Centre is based in Student Central and has level access from outside the building through into the assessment room.
-Student Central can be located on the campus map.
+The Assessment Centre is based in Student Central and has level access from outside the building through into the assessment room.
+Student Central (building 34) can be located on the campus map.

-> Please report to the iPoint help desk which is located opposite the main entrance to Student Central (see photos below).
+Please report to the iPoint help desk which is located opposite the main entrance to Student Central (see photos below).

 - The Campus is in the Town Centre and so parking facilities are a short walk away.
 If you require a parking space closer to the Assessment Centre for reasons linked with your disability, please let us know.